Nov 23, 2024

 6. If the student questions the validity of the results, the student may submit a written appeal to the Dean, Nursing; Division Chair, Health Education; or the appropriate administrator within 24 hours of being notified of a positive drug screen.
 In the appeal, the student must agree to hair follicle analysis.
 The student will have one working day to schedule the hair follicle sample collected at a facility determined by the College.
 The student will not be allowed to participate in clinical experiences until the hair follicle analysis is determined to be negative.
 If the hair follicle analysis is negative, the College will be responsible for the cost.
 If the hair follicle analysis is positive, the student will be responsible for the cost.

 7. Students may not use any legally prescribed medication which will alter the student’s ability to cognitively or physically care for patients or clients.
 Impairment will result in “Reasonable Suspicion” testing and may lead to program dismissal.
 Students must disclose to the Program Director medication(s) used.
 Disclosure includes long=term and short-term use of medications, as well as any new prescription the student may acquire.
-The Program Director will monitor the student’s performance and if safety becomes an issue, a review of the medication or student’s performance will be initiated to insure safety and best interests of the patient or client.
+The Program Director will monitor the student’s performance and if safety becomes an issue, a review of the medication or student’s performance will be initiated to ensure safety and best interests of the patient or client.

 11.3.5 Reasonable Suspicion Testing